Arnav1333/Arnav1333/README.md

 # 👋 Hi, I'm Arnav Pawar!

 💻 I am a **Python Developer** on a journey to build impactful web projects
-🚀 Currently learning **Django, REST APIs, and React.js**
+🔧 Building QR zen , a QR generator with Python and Django 🚀 Currently learning **Django, REST APIs, and React.js**
 🌱 Exploring **JavaScript** and building cool things with code
 ⚡ Love programming , football, movies and reading books